Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 ### A.4 "But what about packing F blocks into one chunk?"

 The only place anything is "combined into a bigger block" is `block_size_factor > 1`, which packs `F` *consecutive* GPU blocks of a **single rank** along the *sequence* dimension into one larger CPU page (`cpu_page_size = gpu_page_size × block_size_factor`).
-That is intra-rank packing along time, entirely orthogonal to TP's cross-rank head sharding — and this PR only supports `factor == 1`, so even that packing does not occur on the supported path (see §2.3 for the chunk-offload follow-up).
+That is intra-rank packing along time, entirely orthogonal to TP's cross-rank head sharding.
+Stage 2 supports this by describing the chunk as a logical bundle of its constituent per-block hashes and whole-chunk tokens; downstream routers still index at GPU/hash-block granularity.

 ### A.5 Takeaway

 TP > 1 only affects the worker-side data plane (more parallel shard copies) and the completion accounting (`pending_count = num_workers`, which already existed before this PR).
-Neither touches the scheduler-side side-table or the emitted payload.
-The fix is correct for any TP degree; its real limitations (`factor > 1`, sliding-window/hybrid groups, multimodal `extra_keys`) are functional scopes orthogonal to parallelism, not TP bugs.
+Neither touches the scheduler-side event metadata or the logical payload.
+The fix should be correct for any TP degree; the remaining limitations are functional scopes such as sliding-window/hybrid groups and multimodal/cache-salt/prompt-embedding `extra_keys`, not TP bugs.